mongodb/docs/source/administration/configuration.rst

    dbpath = /srv/mongodb/db0/
    pidpath = /srv/mongodb/db0.pid

-The :mongodb:setting:`dbpath` value controls the location of the :option:`mongod` instance's data directory.
+The :setting:`dbpath` value controls the location of the :option:`mongod` instance's data directory.
 Ensure that each database has a distinct and well labeled data directory.
-The :mongodb:setting:`pidpath` controls where :option:`mongod` process places it's :term:`pid` file.
+The :setting:`pidpath` controls where :option:`mongod` process places it's :term:`pid` file.
 As this tracks the specific :option:`mongod` file, it is crucial that file be unique and well labeled to make it easy to start and stop these processes.